-- Tax treatment – Most partnerships are taxed as pass-through entities – each partner files and pays taxes on the share of ownership, reducing the burden of paying taxes on the entire business income.
+- Tax treatment – Most partnerships are taxed as pass-through entities – each partner files and pay taxes on the share of ownership, reducing the burden of paying taxes on the entire business income.

-- Knowledge and expertise – Operating with business partners means you can benefit from various knowledge and expertise, especially if the partners specialize in areas where you are lacking.
+- Knowledge and expertise – Operating with business partners mean you can benefit from various knowledge and expertise, especially if the partners specialize in areas where you are lacking.
 For rookie entrepreneurs, it is ideal to start a business with seasoned partners who can provide guidance and advice.